 Is there clinical data available for these patients?

 Yes!
 The KiTS19 repository's data/kits.json file contains significant clinical data about several hundred of the cases, and it's updated periodically.
+We hope to release analogous data the cases that are new to the 2021 challenge, but this might take some time.

 Can I use this data for an unrelated paper?